 Uber for professionals: Many employees use Uber to travel to and fro work.
 It has also collaborated with many companies to provide cab services to the employees of the company.

 You must be wondering how long has Uber been in business to offer so many services successfully.
-To answer that question, let’s first understand how Uber gets its customers.
+To answer that question, let’s first understand Uber business strategy to get its customers

 After being in business for just 6 years, Uber started being recognized as a brand.
 When Uber enters a new city, they start working on customer acquisition.
 First, they add a general manager for the city in the Uber organizational structure who will lead the Uber there.
-Then they start gathering drivers especially professional drivers who already have a car.
+Then they start gathering drivers as per their Uber driver business plan, especially professional drivers who already have a car.

 After that, they provide the ride to media people and tie up with corporates to provide services to the employees.
 This way the public comes to know that Uber has come to their city.
 Now Uber has become a brand and people are probably waiting for it to open in their city.